Nordic Biker War: 1994–1995: The beginnings of the biker war

 A Morbids member was shot in his car in central Helsingborg on 11 November 1994, and a brawl ensued between Bandidos and Hells Angels supporters at a nightclub two days later.
 That same month, a Morbids member killed a fellow inmate at Helsingborg prison for providing information to the police.
 On 6 and 7 December 1994, car bombs were discovered attached to the vehicles of two Rebels members.
 A shooting involving two cars occurred on a road outside Kattarp on 8 January 1995 when members of the Rebels and Morbids both arrived at the same time to assist a woman whose vehicle had broken down.
 The Morbids were awarded Bandidos membership on 28 January 1995.
 On 5 February 1995, a Rebels member was assaulted by two men armed with iron pipes while visiting a restaurant in Helsingborg with his girlfriend.

 The Undertakers were appointed a hangaround club by the Bandidos on 9 February 1995.

 On 19 February 1995, a shooting involving members of the Customizers and Rabies took place in Oslo when Customizers fired at Rabies bikers riding in a car, leaving one man wounded.
 Customizers were made a Hells Angels prospect chapter and Rabies became a Bandidos probationary branch in October 1995.

-The vice-president of the Hells Angels support club Cannonball MC was shot and wounded by an Undertakers member at a restaurant in Helsinki on 1 April 1995.
+The vice president of the Hells Angels support club Cannonball MC was shot and wounded by an Undertakers member at a restaurant in Helsinki on 1 April 1995.

 Jim Tinndahn transferred from the Bandidos' "Northland" chapter in Stenløse, Denmark to the Helsingborg chapter in June 1995.

-On 17 July 1995, Bandidos Sweden president Michael "Joe" Ljunggren was shot dead with a rifle, likely a Carl Gustaf m/45, while riding his motorcycle on the European route E4 south of Markaryd in Småland, Sweden while returning from a meeting with the Undertakers in Helsinki.
+On 17 July 1995, Bandidos Sweden president Michael "Joe" Ljunggren was shot dead with a submachine gun, likely a Carl Gustaf m/45, while riding his motorcycle on the European route E4 south of Markaryd in Småland, Sweden while returning from a meeting with the Undertakers in Helsinki.
 Ljunggren's murder remains a cold case.
 The Choppers MC in Stockholm gained prospect status from the Hells Angels shortly after the killing, leading to a theory that the Choppers carried out the assassination of Ljunggren on orders from the HAMC.
 The Bandidos launched two attacks against the Hells Angels in retaliation.
 On 25 July 1995, two Undertakers members fired a rocket-propelled grenade stolen from a Swedish Army weapons depot at the Overkill clubhouse in northern Helsinki.
 The missile penetrated the building's walls but failed to explode on impact.
-An identical strike was carried out by the Helsingborg Bandidos against the Rebels' headquarters in Hasslarp on 31 July 1995, again resulting in no injuries.
+An identical strike was carried out by the Helsingborg Bandidos against the Sweden Motorcycle Clubhouse in Helsingbor, then an affiliate of Hell's Angels, on 31 July 1995, again resulting in no injuries.
 Dan Lynge, a Danish police officer who infiltrated the club, carried out surveillance on the compound with a Swedish Bandidos prospect in the days before the attack.